anilsathyan7/sudoku/README.md

 </ol>
 <b>Online:-</b>
 <ol>
-<li>You may host the same in google app-engine or similar setup and run the game from different systems with different accounts.<br />
+<li>You may host the same in google app-engine or similar setup and run the game from different systems with different accounts.
   <li>Use the same url everywhere once you have logged in.
 </ol>